hivemq/hivemq-extension-gradle-plugin/README.md

 - Integration test dependencies are defined via the `integrationTestImplementation`, `integrationTestRuntimeOnly`, etc. configurations.

 The `integrationTest` task builds the extension first and unzips it to the `build/hivemq-extension-test` directory.
-The tests can then load the built extension into a [HiveMQ Test Container](https://github.com/hivemq/hivemq-testcontainer).
+The tests can then load the built extension into a [HiveMQ Test Container](https://github.com/hivemq/hivemq-testcontainer) as a classpath resource.